Astral (1923 automobile)

 The Astral was a car built from 1923 to 1924 by Hertford Engineering Co Ltd, Barking, then in Essex (now in east London), England.

 Only one model was made, the 12/40, and although it was short-lived, it had many advanced features.
 The engine, made in-house, was a 1720 cc four-cylinder with a single overhead camshaft, and the car had brakes on all four wheels.
-It cost £365 for a two-seater and £375 for a four/five-seat tourer.
+It costs £365 for a two-seater and £375 for a four/five-seat tourer.
 The number made is not known.